robflop/megumin.love/docs/Sounds.md

-# Adding, changing or deleting sounds from the website

 ## Adding custom sounds

 There are two ways to add custom sounds starting with version 5.0.0 -- via interface or manually.